(A) Each member of the medical staff shall conform to the following medical information management department policies:

 (d) Birth certificates must be signed by the medical staff member who delivers the baby within one week of completion of the certificate.
 Fetal death certificates and death certificates must be signed and the cause of death must be recorded by the medical staff member with a permanent Ohio license within twenty-four hours of death.

-(e) Outpatient visit notes and letters to referring physicians, when appropriate, shall be completed within three days of the patient's visit.
+(e) Office visit encounters shall be closed within ten days of the patient's visit.

-(f) All entries not previously defined must be signed within ten business days of completion.
+(f) All entries not previously defined must be signed within ten days of completion.

 (g) Queries by clinical documentation specialists requesting clarification of a patient's diagnoses and procedures will be resolved within five business days of confirmed notification of request.